 Many people perform the physical exercise with the primary objective of achieving aesthetic physical improvement and ultimately achieving a body fitness or a body similar to that of a model or a fitness model.

-Do not Copy any Diet
+Do not copy any diet.

 For instance, if we find a “volume” diet of 4000-kilo calories, it may be that this diet is too high for us or even somewhat low; let’s take an example: a 70Kg and 170cm tall man who has a sedentary job, practically does not walk during the day and only train, it is possible that you do not need as many calories to increase your muscles and that with these calories what you get is to gain extreme body overweight.